 Entry to the Schenk Service Road from the gravel road off of Reedy Creek.

-The gravel access road was paved over and widened, with some parking spots along the sides, and large buildings under construction across the street from the Schenck Forest entry road.
+The Schenk access road off of Reedy Creek Road is paved, with some parking spots along the sides.
+There are large buildings across the street from the Schenk Forest dirt and gravel entry road.

 You can still access the trails by walking across the Reedy Creek Greenway on the walkway from the Loblolly Trail out of the Umstead State Park side of the road.

-Take your favorite route to Edwards Mill Road and turn onto RBC Center Road.
+Take your favorite route to Edwards Mill Road and turn onto Lenovo Center Road.

-Watch for the parking lot on the left just before RBC Center Road intersects with itself.
+Watch for the parking lot on the left just before Lenovo Center Road intersects with itself.

 A Capitol Area Greenway sign marks the entrance to the Richlands Creek trail.